Why you don’t need a non executive director or NED

 Here’s how it works in the real world.

-Banks, angel investors and venture capitalists are all primarily interested in you, the business founder, and your business plan.
-If you glue a non-exec person on to your board just to make the company look good, they’ll see through this instantly.
+Banks, angel investors and venture capitalists are all primarily interested in you, the business founders and your business plan.
+If you glue a non-executive person onto your board just to make the company look good, they’ll see through this instantly.

 If you think you need someone with more experience, what should they have more experience of?
 Do you need someone who can negotiate or sell for you?
-Get a salesperson.
+Recruit a salesperson.

 Do you need someone to help you with strategic planning or to support you as a board or founder as you grow?
-Get a business mentor.
+Get a business coach.

-If you need help planning out complex financial planning (especially for a funding round or big step up) get a part-time financial director.
+If you need help planning out complex financial planning (especially for a funding round or big step up) get a part-time or fractional financial director.

-All of these will actually add value to the business and will be a lot cheaper than a non-exec.
-Similarly, if you want to get introduced to the people who can make a real difference to your business, use LinkedIn or google the right people and email them.
+All of these will add value to the business and will be a lot cheaper than a non-executive director.
+Similarly, if you want to get introduced to people who can make a real difference to your business, use LinkedIn or google the right people and email them.
+A NED is unlikely to do as good a job of this as you, the managing director, will do.
 Or get along to some business networking events and meet some interesting people who have done it before and can help you to meet the right people.
+That’s how I add useful people to my address book.

 If you’ve got a good proposition for investment or for a new piece of technology, you’ll get interest from the right people just by putting it in front of them.
-No one is going to fund you just because your non-exec suggests it to them, they’re going to assess whether that’s a good opportunity.
+No one is going to fund you just because your non-executive director suggests it to them.
+They’re going to assess whether your company is a good opportunity.

-Think about a business advisor who has done it before instead of a NED
+Think about a business coach who has done it before instead of a NED

 Getting some proper advice before appointing a non-executive director